sajjadGG/book-python/basics/loop/nested.rst

     DATA = [('Jan', 'Twardowski'), 'Watney', 42, 13.37, {True, None, False}]

-    for sequence in DATA:
+    for obj in DATA:
-        for obj in sequence:
+        for element in obj:
-            print(obj)
+            print(element)

     # Jan
     # Twardowski